rbungay/Bill-Reminder/README.md

    npm install
    ```

-4. Set up your environmental variabls.
+4. Set up your environmental variables.
 Create a **.env** file in the root directory and add the following:

    ```makefile
    MONGODB_URI=<your-mongodb-connection-string>